-Cancer.
 A blown business venture.
 A pink slip.
 An unjust prison sentence.
+Cancer.
 They're all potential platforms.
-How should we pray when such enters into the lives of our brothers and sisters?
-We tend to pray, "Lord, heal their body.
-Don't let their business go bankrupt.
-Get them out of prison."
-There's nothing wrong with asking for those things, for our Heavenly Father loves to give good things to His children.
-But I wonder if, at times, we're not asking Him to take away prematurely the very platform He has sent into our lives, so that we might know Him better and help others come to know Him.
+How should we pray when suffering enters into the lives of our brothers and sisters?
+We tend to pray, "Lord, don't let their business go under.
+Get them out of prison.
+Heal their body."
+And there's nothing wrong with asking our Heavenly Father for those things, for He loves to give good things to His children.
+But I wonder if, at times, we're not asking Him to take away prematurely the very platform He has sent into our lives so that we might know Him better and help others come to know Him.

 MacArthur offers this challenge, "We also need to get past physical needs.
 We pray for someone's rheumatism, heart problems, broken leg, and surgery.
 We need to pray for those things, but they are near the bottom of my prayer list.
 I'm more concerned about the spiritual battle.
 Are the believers winning the battle?
 The physical is immaterial by comparison.
 What gets my heart anxious is someone who is not seeing victory in their life and seeing God do His mighty work.
 I am praying for the advancement of the kingdom of God in the lives of His people.
 I am praying for souls to be won to Jesus Christ...I pray for people's physical needs, but more than that I pray that God will give them victory in the battle against the enemy.
-I don't really care what happens to my physical body as long as I gain victory for the glory of God."
-[5]
+I don't really care what happens to my physical body as long as I gain victory for the glory of God."8